 Not necessarily.
 Mild to moderate depression is often successfully treated by mental health professionals with antidepressant drugs and/or psychotherapy, which we encourage.
 The treatment of severe depression, major depressive disorder (MDD) treatment-resistant depression and other mood disorders is more difficult and requires a higher level of care, such as ECT, TMS or ketamine therapy.
 Ketamine infusion therapy is reserved for those patients with severe depression and anxiety that is considered treatment-resistant, or those with suicidal ideation.

 The patients we see are all considered treatment-resistant.
 That is, they have not responded to any available antidepressant medications and in many cases have not responded to ECT or TMS.
 While we cannot predict with certainty who will respond to ketamine, clinicians across the country have reported that roughly 70%-75% of patients who have not been helped by any other treatment do show a dramatic improvement in their mood with ketamine, and 3 out of 4 patients who present with suicidal ideation cease to have such thoughts.
 A meta-analysis by the American Psychiatric Association using data from multiple ketamine trials reported similar results, with 70% of treatment-resistant patients responding positively after receiving the initial round of low-dose infusions.
-We will usually know after the first two treatments if ketamine infusions will help you.

 We’ve shown very good results for patients suffering from all of these conditions, though we cannot predict with certainly which patients will respond.